-A significant structured entity consolidated by us is the entity that issued the senior financing that is described in more detail in Note 12.C.
-We also consolidate certain investment funds managed by SLC Management that invest primarily in mortgages and investment properties.
+We control and consolidate the entity that issued the senior financing that is described in more detail in Note 12.C.
+We also control and consolidate certain investment funds managed by SLC Management that invest primarily in public fixed income and investment properties.

 17. Fee Income

 Fee income for the years ended December 31 consists of the following:

-2019 2018
+2020 2019

-Fee income from insurance contracts \$ 1,017 \$ 968

-Fee income from service contracts:

-Distribution fees 820 829

-Fund management and other asset-based fees 3,662 3,444

-Administrative service and other fees 752 725

-Total fee income \$ 6,251 \$ 5,966
+Fee income from insurance contracts \$ 1,059 \$ 1,017 Fee income from service contracts: Distribution fees 858 820 Fund management and other asset-based fees 4,180 3,662 Administrative service and other fees 784 752 Total fee income \$ 6,881 \$ 6,251